 Key Insight: Have you heard that you need to be completely avoiding polyunsaturated fats?
-By their very nature, this would be impossible.
-All of these fats are blends, which means that you are never getting just one exact type and nothing else.
+This would be impossible.
+All of these fats are blends, which means that you are never getting just one.

 More examples of where you can find saturated fats include:

 - Egg Yolks

 As we previously mentioned, because of how temperature affects saturated, most vegetables with saturated fats only grow in tropical areas.